marbetschar/Blog/_posts/2018-08-07-jekyll-chalk-gitlab-ci.md

 ---
-title: Jekyll, Chalk & GitLab CI
+title: Jekyll, Chalk & GitLab CI / CD
 layout: post
 date: 2018-08-07 19:42:30 +0200
 description: How to build the Chalk theme for Jekyll on GitLab.com using GitLab CI